Mika (singer): 2011–2014: The Origin of Love, X Factor Italy and Songbook Vol.1

-The 2012 Summer Olympics took place in London from 25 July to 12 August 2012, and before the gold medal beach volleyball game on 8 August, Mika performed "Grace Kelly" and "Celebrate" on the sand court.
-The same day he also did a Q&A with fans and performed a short set for Rock The Games, which live-streamed on the YouTube channel of the London 2012 games.
+On 8 August 2012, Mika performed at the 2012 Summer Olympics in London, before the gold medal beach volleyball game, where he sang "Grace Kelly" and "Celebrate" on the sand court.
+The same day, he held a question and answer session with fans and performed a short set for Rock The Games, which was live-streamed on the YouTube channel of the London 2012 games.
+At the time he was working on The Origin of Love, Mika also contributed his vocals to the production of The All-American Rejects' 2012 album Kids in the Street, and collaborated with the American singer Madonna on the track "Gang Bang", included on her album MDNA (2012).

 On 23 April 2013, Mika was revealed to be the new judge on the seventh season of The X Factor Italy.
 He was the first international mentor on the Italian edition of the show.
-Mika returned to the panel for the eighth and ninth series of the show before leaving to focus on other projects.

-Mika released a compilation album, on 18 November 2013, in Italy titled Songbook Vol. 1, including 20 songs from his three previous albums, plus a few re-worked tracks.

-On 17 January 2014, Mika took part in the Italian television show Le Invasioni Barbariche on La7, and performed a duet with the Nobel Prize in Literature recipient Dario Fo of the song "Ho visto un Re", written by Fo and played by Enzo Jannacci.
-That same evening, Mika was presented with a platinum disc for the album Songbook Vol. 1.
+On 18 November 2013, Mika released a compilation album in Italy titled Songbook Vol. 1, including 20 songs from his three previous albums, plus some re-worked tracks.
+On 17 January 2014, Mika appeared on the Italian television show Le Invasioni Barbariche on La7, where he performed a duet with the Nobel Prize in Literature recipient Dario Fo of the song "Ho visto un Re".
+During the appearance, he was presented with a platinum disc for Songbook Vol. 1.
+That same month, Mika joined The Voice France as a judge and mentor.

-Mika joined The Voice: la plus belle voix (the French version of the television show The Voice) as a judge/mentor in 2014.
 One of his contestants, Kendji Girac, won the competition that year.

-Mika released another French single on 11 June 2014, Boum Boum Boum.
-The video (which came out 7 July) was filmed entirely in Spain on the set of the famous western The Good, The Bad and the Ugly, and features Mika in a variety of guises—from cowboy to James Bond-like spy.
+Mika released another French single on 11 June 2014, titled "Boum Boum Boum".
+The music video for the single was released on 7 July, and was filmed entirely in Spain on the set of the Spaghetti Western film The Good, the Bad and the Ugly.
+It features Mika in a variety of guises – from cowboy to James Bond-like spy.

 2015–2018: No Place in Heaven

 In February 2015, Mika performed a series of three concerts with the Montreal Symphony Orchestra, under the direction of conductor Simon Leclerc.
-The concerts featured a selection of Mika's songs scored for a full orchestra by Mika and Leclerc.
-The concerts met with glowing reviews, with some calling the presentations "memorable" and "a beautiful collaboration between the artist and the orchestra."
-Mika and Leclerc followed up the Montreal concerts with a similar performance in October 2015 at the Teatro Sociale in Como, Italy.
-The concert, performed in conjunction with L'Orchestra Sinfonica and Coro Affinis Consort, was televised and a DVD featuring the recording was issued under the title "Sinfonia Pop".
+The concerts featured a selection of Mika's songs scored for a full orchestra by Mika and Leclerc, and were positively reviewed by attendees.
+A similar performance by the duo took place in October 2015 at the Teatro Sociale in Como, Italy, and was televised; a DVD featuring the recording was later released under the title "Sinfonia Pop".

-Mika's next album was preceded by the single Talk About You, which previewed on 25 March 2015, with the official video on YouTube a few days later.

-Mika began a tour to support the upcoming album on 3 May 2015 in Brooklyn, New York, and subsequently toured in major cities around the world.
-On 25 May 2015 the official video for the next single, Good Guys, was released.